ndigenn/go-type/README.md

 	- random quotes
 	- tabs for diff pages
 	- button to reset the quote and do it again
+	- Once all characters are typed, go to stats screen
+	- make tabs center of page and a different color
+	- add tabs for stats - after finishing sentence

 ## Progression:
 1. Initialized a bubble tea program